Career of Lionel Messi: 2007 Copa América

-As Messi evolved into one of the best players in the world, he secured a place in new Argentina manager Alfio Basile's starting line-up, as part of a team considered favourites to win the 2007 Copa América, held in Venezuela.
-In his Copa América debut, he assisted the game-winning goal of their 4–1 victory over the United States on 28 June 2007 in the opening group match, before winning a penalty that led to the game-tying first strike of their 4–2 win in the next match against Colombia on 2 July.

-At the quarter-final match against Peru in the knockout stage on 8 July, Messi scored the second goal of a 4–0 victory that saw them through to the semi-final, during which he chipped the ball over Mexico's goalkeeper to ensure another 3–0 win on 11 July.
-In a surprise defeat on 15 July, Argentina lost the 2007 Copa América final 3–0 to a Brazil squad that lacked several of the nation's best players.
-Their unexpected loss was followed by much criticism in Argentina, though Messi was mostly exempt due to his young age and secondary status to star player Juan Román Riquelme.
-He was named the best young player and in the team of the tournament by CONMEBOL having scored two goals and provided one assist.
+As Messi evolved into one of the best players in the world, he secured a place in Argentina's starting line-up.
+He assisted the game-winning goal of Argentina's 4–1 victory over the United States in the opening group match of the Copa América, then later scored the second goal of a 4–0 quarter-final victory against Peru.
+(Note: Attributed to multiple references:) On 15 July, Argentina lost the final 3–0 to a Brazil squad that lacked several of the nation's best players.
+The unexpected loss was followed by much criticism in Argentina, although Messi was mostly exempt due to his young age and his secondary status to the team's star player Juan Román Riquelme.
+Messi was named the best young player of the tournament and named to the team of the tournament.

 2008: Beijing Summer Olympics

-Messi evades Brazil's Marcelo in the semi-final of the 2008 Summer Olympics.

-Before the 2008 Summer Olympics, held in Beijing, FIFA ordered Barcelona to release him for the men's football tournament.
-However, the CAS legally barred Messi from representing Argentina at the tournament as it coincided with their Champions League qualifying matches.
-After interference from newly appointed Barcelona manager Pep Guardiola, who had won the tournament in 1992, a 21-year-old Messi was permitted to join Sergio Batista's under-23 squad for the Olympics.
+Before the 2008 Summer Olympics in Beijing, FIFA ordered Barcelona to release Messi for the men's football tournament.
+However, the CAS legally barred Messi from representing Argentina at the tournament, as it coincided with Barcelona's Champions League qualifying matches.
+(Note: Attributed to multiple references:) After interference from the newly appointed Barcelona manager Pep Guardiola, the 21-year-old Messi was permitted to join the under-23 squad at the Olympics.
+(Note: Attributed to multiple references:) Messi's team reached the final against Nigeria, during which Messi assisted the only goal in Argentina's 1–0 victory.

-During the first match on 7 August 2008, he scored the opening goal in their 2–1 victory over the Ivory Coast.
-In the quarter-final against the Netherlands on 16 August, he again scored the first goal and assisted a second strike to help his team to a 2–1 win in extra time.
-After a 3–0 semi-final victory over Brazil on 19 August, Messi assisted the only goal in the final to Ángel Di María at the Beijing National Stadium on 22 August, as Argentina defeated Nigeria 1–0 to claim Olympic gold medals.
 Along with Riquelme, Messi was singled out by FIFA as the stand-out player from the tournament's best team.
-Messi registered two goals and three assists throughout the Olympics.